Start planning your trip

 Picture courtesy of Sakura Mobile

-Sakura Mobile offers both cheap SIM and pocket WIFI options, and is specifically targeted towards people visiting Japan from overseas.
-They offer both short-term (from 1 week onwards) and long-term (from 1 month onwards) SIM and WIFI plans.
+Sakura Mobile offers both cheap SIM and pocket WIFI options and is specifically targeted towards people visiting Japan from overseas.
+They offer both short-term (two days to more than one week) and long-term (from 1 month onwards) SIM and WIFI plans.
 Their service utilizes major provider NTT Docomo’s connection.

 Picture courtesy of IIJmio